rabol/diy-nas/installation.md

 **Script:** `02-install-packages.sh`

 - Installs all necessary packages for the NAS setup in one centralized script.
-- Enables and starts `systemd-networkd` for networking (Cockpit/NetworkManager are not used).
+- Enables and starts `systemd-networkd` for networking.
 - Removes and blocks `ntpsec` to avoid time daemon conflicts.
 - Installs key packages:
   - `zfsutils-linux`, `samba`, `smbclient`, `libnss-winbind`, `winbind`, `avahi-daemon`